12 of the Best Mexico Vacation Destinations

 Visit the festive town of Merida.

 Merida is the largest city in Mexico’s wild and magnificent Yucatan peninsula.
-It is a great place to experience the weekly fiesta in the central portion parquet on Sunday evenings of this town.
-It can be hard to find a hotel with a place to park your vehicle.
+It is a great place to experience this town’s weekly fiesta in the central portion parquet on Sunday evenings.
+Finding a hotel with a place to park your vehicle can be challenging.
 The city is surrounded by ancient temples, sacred cenotes, and colorful mansions showing Mayan and colonial culture.

 It also has bountiful museums and art galleries.
-Hammocks, guayaberas (lightweight men’s shirts worn untucked), local baskets, pottery, and Panama hats are some of the central market items.
+Some of the central market items are hammocks, guayaberas (lightweight men’s shirts worn untucked), local baskets, pottery, and Panama hats.

 Take a deep breath in Playa del Carmen.